 - 7.1 The Project was considered by the Strategic Board in March 2015, and the award of £15m LGF funding was approved.
 Subsequent to this decision, East Sussex County Council identified a need to amend their LGF allocations to a number of their projects to facilitate successful delivery.
 This was achieved by reallocating funding between the projects.
 As a result, the LGF allocation to the Project was reduced to £10m. - 7.2 The funding package available to enable delivery of the Project totals £12m.
 In addition to the £10m LGF allocation, Sea Change Sussex are contributing £2m towards Project delivery.
-This contribution is fully committed by Sea Change Sussex and the funding has been ring-fenced for the sole purpose of delivering the Project within their accounts. - 7.3 Spend on the Project to the end of June 2020 totals £9.631m and has been fully funded through the £10m LGF allocation. - 7.4 In recent months the construction industry has been impacted by the COVID-19 pandemic and the associated lockdown and social distancing measures introduced by Government.
+This contribution is fully committed by Sea Change Sussex and the funding has been ring-fenced for the sole purpose of delivering the Project within their accounts. - 7.3 Spend on the Project to the end of September 2020 totals £9.496m and has been fully funded through the £10m LGF allocation. - 7.4 In recent months the construction industry has been impacted by the COVID-19 pandemic and the associated lockdown and social distancing measures introduced by Government.
 At this stage, the full impacts of the COVID-19 pandemic on the construction industry are still unknown, however, a number of potential impacts have been identified including availability of materials and extended delivery programmes, which have the potential to increase project costs. - 7.5 Despite the potential impacts of the COVID-19 pandemic on the construction industry and the delays encountered in delivering the Project, Sea Change Sussex remain confident that the Project can be delivered within the available budget.
 Costs have now been identified for the majority of the outstanding works including the construction of the next phase of the permanent connection and the remainder of the temporary solution, professional and management fees for the completion of the Project and CPO indemnity costs including land compensation payments.
-Assurances have been provided that, after consideration of these identified costs, sufficient funding remains within the funding package to deliver the final phase of the permanent connection. - 7.6 The updated Project spend profile is set out in Table 1 below.
+Assurances have been provided that,

+- after consideration of these identified costs, sufficient funding remains within the funding package to deliver the final phase of the permanent connection. - 7.6 If any cost increases are identified over the £12m budget currently available, these costs will be met by Sea Change Sussex. - 7.7 The updated Project spend profile is set out in Table 1 below.

-Table 1: Updated Project spend profile
+Table 1 Queensway Gateway Road spend profile